shreyassanthu77/crap/Readme.md

-### CISP - CSS Is a Programming language
+# CRAP - CSS Really is a Programming language

-CISP is a general purpose programming language inspired by CSS.
+CRAP is a general purpose programming language inspired by CSS.
 It is a functional language with a focus on simplicity and readability (if I say so myself).

 ## Getting Started